vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 | `--minimum-count` | minimum count of an indel across all samples pooled |
 | `--mask` | number of basepairs masked at an InDel in either direction (up- and downstreams) |

-## Creating a GFF File

-Generate a GFF file (General Feature Format) which is a tab-delimited text file and describes the locations and the attributes of gene and transcript features on the genome (chromosome or scaffolds/contigs) - in particular we want the known locations of transposable elements.
-First download the transposon and the chromosome libraries.
+## Repeatmasker

+RepeatMasker is a program that screens DNA sequences for interspersed repeats and low complexity DNA sequences.
+The output of the program is a detailed annotation of the repeats that are present in the query sequence as well as a modified version of the query sequence in which all the annotated repeats have been masked (default: replaced by Ns).

+First, you will need the transposon and the chromosome libraries to create a GFF file (see below).
 You can either do this manually by going to the flybase website[^3] and choosing the version you would like or you can use the `curl` command:

 ```
 curl -O ftp://ftp.flybase.net/genomes/Drosophila_melanogaster//dmel_r6.10_FB2016_02/fasta/dmel-all-transposon-r6.10.fasta.gz